 In cases where there are prospects of significant sales growth in the medium term (5 years) the Corporation extends to those business unit managers bonuses based on achieving certain sales and earnings (before interest, taxes and depreciation) ("EBITDA") targets.
 The size of the bonus increases with the growth in sales and EBITDA achieved in the 5th year after the grant of the LTIP.
 The LTIP bonus can be paid in cash or 50% cash and 50% Exco stock and is in all cases capped.
 No Named Executive Officer has a LTIP.

-Submitted by the Human Resources abd Compensation Committee of the Board of Directors.
+Submitted by the Human Resources, Compensation and Governance Committee of the Board of Directors.

-Geoffrey Hyland - Chairman Helmut Hofmann Rick McGraw Laurie Bennett
+Geoffrey Hyland - Chairman Laurie Bennett Richard McGraw Peter van Schaik

 PERFORMANCE GRAPH